Portfolio Analysis- 7 Methods And Techniques For Product Position

 • Different quality levels

-Therefore, the main advantage of this strategy is in increased economies of scale, high sales volume and putting competition off, utilizing resources effectively.
+Therefore, the main advantages of this strategy are increased economies of scale, high sales volume and putting competition off, utilizing resources effectively.

 Product Development